 Duplicating the mesh isn't a great solution because it results in two separate meshes, so any changes to the mesh need to be made multiple times.
 Also, the original mesh's deform keys are not applied to the duplicate mesh.
 The deform keys could be copied and pasted, but then after any animation edits the deform keys need to be updated for each duplicate mesh.

 Linked meshes solve this problem.
-To create a linked mesh, click the blue linked mesh button in the mesh properties at the bottom of the tree:
+To create a linked mesh, click the blue linked mesh button in the mesh properties below the tree:

 This is similar to duplicating a mesh, except the new mesh uses the same mesh structure (vertices, edges, UVs, triangles, and weights).
 Because linked meshes share the same mesh structure as the original mesh, any changes to the original mesh or to any linked meshes will affect all the meshes.
 To indicate that changing a vertex will affect other meshes, the vertices appear with a ring around them: